-1.1 Notice of a proposed meeting of the Council will be provided, in writing by the secretariat on the Chairman's behalf, no later than 30 days before the meeting date.
+1.1 Notice of a proposed meeting of the Council will be provided on the Council’s website no later than14 days before the meeting date.

 1.2 Meetings may be held using electronic conferencing facilities and business may be conducted without meeting, at the Chairman's discretion.

 1.3 Meetings will be open to the public.
 The Chair may declare part of the meetings to be held in private.

 1.4 Agenda papers for public sections of the meetings are to be placed on the Council’s website at least 7 days before the meeting.
 Late papers will be accepted at the discretion of the Chair.

 1.5 Minutes will be prepared for all meetings of the Council to record attendance and all key decisions of the Council.
 Minutes for public sections of meetings will be made publicly available on the Council’s website.
 Separate minutes of private sections of the Council meetings must also be made and retained.